 Only Ames civil servants can serve as the Principal Investigator (PI) and submit proposals.
 However, partnerships are encouraged with on-site contractors and other external organizations that take advantage of mutual interests and capabilities as well as leveraged funding.

-Each CIF/DIF proposal is selected for only a single year, and all work is to be completed during FY14.
-A work plan that requires more than one year may be accepted, but must clearly state those tasks to be completed and covered by this CIF/DIF award, and demonstrate significant progress within the award year toward those identified tasks.
+Successful CIF proposals are awarded for a single year only, and all work is to be completed during FY15.
+A work plan that requires more than one year may be accepted, but must clearly state those tasks to be completed and covered by this CIF award, and demonstrate significant progress within the award year toward those identified tasks.
 Work beyond this fiscal year must compete in succeeding years for follow-on funding.
 Winning an award does not constitute a multi-year commitment to any task.

-Proposers must inform their Branch and/or Division managers about their CIF/DIF proposals for concurrence on the strategic value, availability of labor resources, and proposal-development support.
+Proposers must inform their Branch and/or Division managers about their CIF proposals for concurrence on the strategic value, availability of labor resources, and proposal-development support.
 This step is important to ensure availability of human and facility resources to deliver on the commitment in the time allotted, if selected.
-Approval of a Branch Chief or higher is required for proposal submission.

 Technical Equipment Requirements and Dependencies